IPhone 17 Pro: Security

 Starting with all iPhone 17 models and iPhone Air, devices based on the A19 and A19 Pro include Memory Integrity Enforcement (MIE).
 MIE is an always-on, hardware-and-OS, memory-safety defense that uses Apple's secure memory allocators, Enhanced Memory Tagging Extension (EMTE) in synchronous mode, and Tag Confidentiality Enforcement policies.
 By default, MIE hardens key attack surfaces including the kernel and over 70 userland processes while preserving performance.
 Apple states that MIE targets mercenary spyware by making end-to-end exploit chains significantly more expensive and difficult to develop and maintain.

 Thermal system

-The new pro models introduce Apple's brand new vapor chamber cooling design.
-This chamber is built directly into the new aerospace-grade aluminum unibody frame.
+The new Pro models introduce a new vapor chamber cooling design.
+This chamber is built directly into a new aerospace-grade aluminum unibody frame.
 Apple claims that the chamber provides up to 40% better sustained performance compared to the iPhone 16 Pro by distributing heat more efficiently from the A19 Pro chip during intensive workloads like gaming and video editing.
 The chamber works by using "thin, hermetically sealed chambers with a drop of water inside that cycles between liquid and gas to help dissipate heat."

+Reception

+Critical reviews

+PCMag praised the iPhone 17 Pro in their review for its camera quality, increased screen brightness, performance, and build quality, while criticizing its high price and the absence of a 2 TB option, which is only available for the Pro Max version.

+In The Guardians review, the iPhone 17 Pro received praise for its "aluminium unibody design [which] feels nice, although it will scratch more easily than glass."
+The phone's screen, performance and battery life were also positively highlighted.

+Jacqueline Thomas of IGN praised the iPhone 17 Pro Max's "excellent battery life" and described its screen as "one of the best displays on the market".
+In addition, the phone's "new aluminum chassis, along with its vapor chamber, keeps the phone relatively cool, which makes it a compelling gaming phone – even if it’s not the fastest one out there."

+In a series of tests conducted by TechRadar, the iPhone 17 Pro was the fastest smartphone in both single- and multi-core CPU performance, beating the Samsung Galaxy S25 Ultra; however, the S25 Ultra sometimes beat the iPhone 17 Pro in GPU-related benchmarks.

+Known issues

+Some users reported that the colored aluminum body of their iPhone 17 Pro got scratches easily on the lip of the camera plateau, revealing the silver aluminum underneath; this phenomenon became known as "scratchgate".